axingjia/ConvertTimeApp/README.md

 # ConvertTimeApp
-Convert time between different timezone with friendly user interface
+An android app that convert time between different timezone with a appealing user interface